sheetal-vartak/Final-Capstone-Project-Predict-Heart-Disease/README.md

 Patients who experienced chest discomfort during exercise were significantly more likely to have heart disease.

-**What This Means for You:**
-> ⚠️ **Action Item:** If you experience chest pain, shortness of breath, or unusual fatigue during exercise, stop immediately and consult a healthcare provider.
-Consider asking about a stress test to evaluate your heart's response to physical activity.

 ---

 ### Finding 4: Lower Maximum Heart Rate Signals Risk